browninfosecguy/ADLab/README.md

 # ADLab
 Active Directory Lab for Penetration Testing

 The ADComrade.ps1 Script can be used to configure a domian controller and workstation for setting up an Active directory penetration testing lab.

 Once a server and workstation is installed this script can be used to configure the domain controller, create users, create GPO to disable windows defender etc.

-Usage: This script can be used to setup an AD environment for Penetration testing lab.
-The scirpt can be used to configure both Domain Controller and Workstation.

 Option 1: Will Initialize a Domain Controller.
 You will be able to setup a friednly machine name and configure a static IP address for the domain controller.